flyinglightspeck/Swarical/README.md

 * [Highly Concurrent, HC](https://youtu.be/0_Gs7IkDADw)
 * [Rounds across the Swarm-tree and FLS-trees, RSF](https://youtu.be/YlLCxW32tvg)

+## Position Estimation Using Camera and ArUco Markers
+In this implementation, an FLS uses a Raspberry Pi Camera Module 3 NoIR3 with autofocus and ArUco markers to compute its position relative to another FLS.
+Refer to [this repository](https://github.com/flyinglightspeck/aruco-pose-estimation) for software, instructions, and 3d printable parts required for these experiments.

 ## Citations

-Hamed Alimohammadzadeh, and Shahram Ghandeharizadeh.
+[1] Hamed Alimohammadzadeh, and Shahram Ghandeharizadeh.
 2024.
 Swarical: An Integrated Hierarchical Approach to Localizing Flying Light Specks.
 In Proceedings of the 32nd ACM International Conference on Multimedia (MM '24).
 Association for Computing Machinery, New York, NY, USA. https://doi.org/10.1145/3664647.3681080